Electronic Bikes vs Mopeds: Which Way to Go?

 Electrical bikes are smarter.
 Apps that help you navigate, remember where you locked up and manage the battery on your E-bike keep you well-informed.
 Some E-bikes also convert breaking and pedaling energy back to the battery.

-So there you have it, the pros and cons for mopeds and E-bikes!
-There are benefits to each option.
-Whether you’re going to be traveling across town or across the county, these small bikes pack a big punch and can help you to see your community in new and fun ways.
+Whether you’re going to be traveling across town or across the county, mopeds and E-bikes pack a big punch and can help you to see your community in new and fun ways.